Emergency and Non-Emergency Medical Benefits*

 Family coverage for any Emergency Medical Plan:

 Available for applicant, spouse and dependent children (between 30 days and 21 years of age) subject to eligibility requirements, when all family members are under age 45.
-The rate is calculated at 2 x the premium for one person.
+The rate is calculated at 2 x the premium of the oldest applicant.

-Deductible savings options are not offered under the Manulife Financial Travel Insurance for Students plan.
+Deductible savings options are not offered under the Scotia Travel Insurance for Students plan.

-- The Wallet Card and Manulife Financial Travel Insurance policy should be kept with you at all times when travelling.
-The Wallet Card includes telephone numbers in case of an emergency or if an extension is required.
-The Wallet Card is found in the policy
+The Scotia Travel Insurance policy should be kept with you at all times when travelling.
+It includes telephone numbers in case of an emergency or if an extension is required.